jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 - **Rev. John Wandless**, Kansas City
 - **Jim and Sarah Weitzel**, Kansas City

 We will run a low-budget, strategic campaign.
-In addition to this website, we will have some paid advertising (although no TV or radio ads).
-The scale of the effort will depend on how much we receive in contributions.
+In addition to this website, we have bought five billboards (look for thme black over red colors), and we will have ads in **The Kansas City Star**.

-Even though it will be a relatively low-spending campaign, we will need several thousand dollars to get our message out and try to offset the anticipated $1 million campaign that the proponents will be running.
+Even though it will be a relatively low-spending campaign, we will need several thousand dollars to get our message out and try to offset the anticipated $1.5 million to $2 million campaign that the proponents will be running.

-As committee founder and treasurer, I, [Jim Fitzpatrick](/about-me/), have contributed $3,500 to the campaign.
+As committee founder and treasurer, I, [Jim Fitzpatrick](/about-me/), have contributed $4,000 to the campaign.

 I certainly could use your support, not just at the polls on Nov.
 5, but financially, so we can have a campaign that makes the proponents stand up and take notice.